Update: Assisted Decision Making (Capacity) Act and Care Representative Applications

 The Act introduces a new legal framework for supported decision-making in Ireland.
 It includes new statutory principles and practical supports for persons who may have difficulties with their decision-making capacity, including but not limited to persons with an intellectual disability, psychiatric illness, acquired brain injury, or age-related condition, such as dementia.

 The Act ensures greater protection for vulnerable members of society in relation to their decision-making capacity and is a welcomed substitution for the expiring Wardship System.
 One of the guiding principles of the Act is the presumption of capacity.
-Everyone is presumed to have capacity unless the Court declares otherwise.
+Every adult is presumed to have capacity unless the contrary is shown in accordance with the Act.
 This ensures that every case is treated individually and that certain cohorts of people are not automatically deemed to lack capacity.

 How does this impact the Courts Service?